 How do businesses claim the extension?
 The extension is automatic, but only extends time to pay.
 Illinois eating and drinking establishments are still required to file their ST-1 Illinois Sales and Use Tax returns by the original due date.

-Fees and penalties will be waived as long as the return is filed by May 20, 2020.
 Sales tax returns taking advantage of the extension must be submitted either by LATap or by paper filing with the Louisiana Department of Revenue.

 How do businesses claim the extension?
 Louisiana’s extension is automatic and does not require taxpayers to act.

 Businesses with sales tax, use tax and other business tax due in the months of March, April, and May 2020 may now file and pay those tax returns by July 15, 2020.